GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The cleaner and nicer the program, the faster it's going to run.
-And if it doesn't, it'll be easy to make it fast.
+> ### Very good professional programmers are ten times as productive as poor ones, at same training and two-year experience level.
 >
-> ~ *Joshua Bloch*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts